 medications - if you can do so safely

-Focusing on eating only whole, fresh foods like fresh fruits, vegetables, whole grains, nuts, and seeds a few days prior to the cleanse sets the stage for a more potent cleanse.
+Eating a vegetarian diet and focusing on eating only whole, fresh foods like seasonal fruits, vegetables, light soups and dahls cooked with spices, and freshly made whole grains like quinoa a few days prior to the cleanse sets the stage for a more potent cleanse.

 Mindfully planning out your grocery list, meal plans, and schedule ahead of time for this phase and the next ensures you will be more successful.